Connect with us

 With no cash in the bank, trouble is on the horizon!
 That’s why cutting costs is so fundamental to success.
 Be rigorous in your efforts to cut unnecessary expenses.

 Sometimes a cash injection can make a big difference.
+Diversify your sources of income to reduce dependence on a single customer or market.

-5. Don’t Fall Behind on Invoices
+5. Don’t fall behind on invoicing

-However, just as you want prompt payment from customers, so do the vendors you rely upon.
+Just as you want prompt payment from customers, so do the vendors you rely upon.
 Don’t risk business relationships unnecessarily.

-7. Seek Upfront Payments
+7. Seek early payments

 Time to Start Managing Cash Flow Better